d2s/Documentation/docs/DIYNAS.md

 I dropped testing of Ubuntu 16.10 due to reasons as for FreeBSD 11.

+### Installed version of Nas4free

 I installed **NAS4free** and imported zpools created in FreeBSD.
 After installation I used about *one hour* to get it up and running.
 The GUI in NAS4free is easy, intuitive and nice to use.
-The current stable version of NAS4Free is based upon FreeBSD 10.3 and last release of NAS4Free was Oct 2016.

-I have installed the latest release of NAS4free (version 11.0.0.4.3252 released 20 nov 2016) which is based on FreeBSD 11 (11.0-RELEASE-p3).
+I have installed release 11.0.0.4 - Sayyadina (revision 3330) of NAS4free which is based on FreeBSD 11.0-RELEASE-p5.
+The version was released **10 December 2016**.

+The NAS has been operating perfectly for at least a couple of months.
+There has been two upgrades of _firmware_ without any problems during these two months.
+I am not using any extensions and I am not _abusing_ the NAS.
+So far only positive experience with NAS4free.
+And my experince is not based upon any scientific work.

 My NAS4Free based NAS is now setup to do the following:

 - Mounted a mirrored zpool used for backup by using RsyncOSX.
 To use RsyncOSX (or rsync) I enabled ssh and rsync on the server (by using the GUI).
 I added a user (thomas) and enabled [passwordless login](https://github.com/rsyncOSX/Documentation/blob/master/PasswordlessLogin.md).
 - Shared out a SMB filesystem.

 ## The NAS